lukegniwecki/example-cryptocurrency-nexycoin/README.md

 *amount* = mining reward

-**4. Creating Unique Node Address**
+**4. Creating Unique Node Addresses**

 `node_address = str(uuid4()).replace('-', '')` - creates a unique node address using the *uuid* library

-## Running the Blockchain and Creating Transactions
+## Running the Blockchain, Creating Transactions and Applying Consensus
 The included *.json* files contain example node addresses (*[nodes.json](https://github.com/lukegniwecki/example-cryptocurrency-nexycoin/blob/master/nodes.json)*) and the format of the transaction (*[transaction.json](https://github.com/lukegniwecki/example-cryptocurrency-nexycoin/blob/master/transaction.json)*).

 There are three nodes in this example cryptocurrency.
-The use the following Flask addresses and ports:
+All use the following Flask addresses and ports:

 - **Node 1:** http://127.0.0.1:5001/